top of page

 Computer Vision

 Members working on computer vision spend time researching neural networks, building and training an object detection model, augmenting and annotating data, and integrating the model with our ZED 2i camera.
-The CV group had one main goal this semester: make our model more robust.
-An initial step was accumulating and annotating more data for our model.
-Next, the CV group transitioned from a YOLOv5 object detection model to YOLOv8, a stronger and more complex tool.
+The CV group had one main goal this semester: to make our model more robust.
+Some of the annotations were inaccurate leading the model to recognize objects incorrectly.
+We worked on correcting these annotations to ensure the model was given the best possible data to be trained on.

 p1.png